MAKING THE FULL SPIRITUAL EXERCISES

 Is there only one way to make the Spiritual Exercises?

-What is the difference between the 30-day experience and the Daily Life
+What is the difference between the 30-day experience and the Spiritual Exercises in Daily Life experience?

 The “material” is the same but the format is different.

 Are there any special considerations in my life that might affect my retreat, that is, a factor which could become an obstacle to the retreat process?